strontic/strontic.github.io/xcyclopedia/library/chattr.exe-F1F25CC18C79ED39F9AEA37CF38FC656.md

 ## Possible Misuse

 *The following table contains possible examples of `chattr.exe` being misused.
-While `chattr.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `chattr.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --